Gluten-Free Pumpkin Cookies

 gluten-free pumpkin cookies stacked on top of each other on a cooling rack

-More Gluten-Free Pumpkin Recipes To Try!
+More Gluten-Free Pumpkin Recipes to Try!

 5 from 26 votes

-Gluten-Free Pumpkin Cookies {Dairy-Free Option}
+Gluten-Free Pumpkin Cookies Recipe

 Servings: 24 cookies